paulwizviz/learn-microservices/README.md

 # Learn Observability: Working Examples and References

+Observability is the ability to understand the internal state of a system based on the data it produces — particularly logs, metrics, and traces.
+It is a key concept for distributed systems where simply monitoring is not enough.

 This repository contain references to working examples, educational and opinions related to Observability.

 ## Disclaimer